 In adopting this Credit Union Code for the Protection of Personal Information, what has been accepted practice becomes a documented commitment to the member.

-2. Purpose of This Document
+2. Purpose of This Policy

 The Credit Union Code for the Protection of Personal Information (the Code), modeled after the ten principles of the Canadian Standards Association’s (CSA) Model Code for the Protection of Personal Information, forms the basis for privacy compliance and reflects credit union limitations and differences.
 The Code is a model that individual credit unions, provincial Centrals and affiliated organizations can adopt and tailor further to their specific needs.